Updated: May 25

 · Question Banks: Boardvitals ($119-$229) and PocketPrep (free or $19/month)

 · Barkley’s Curriculum Review (I accidentally bought the FNP one and PNP one, will explain in blog post why this wasn’t a good idea!) ($70-100)

 That is about $780 in study materials people!
 But, I passed and it was WELL worth it!
 I used the textbook, Silbert-Flagg book and Barkley during school and 2/3 of those were required texts so my hospital paid for them.

-The next virtual @NApnap exam review is Sept 12-13, so sign up for that through their website or my link in bio!
+NAPNAP has a review every year, so sign up for that through their website or my link in bio!
 If you followed me when I took it, you know I showed up to that in my pjs on my couch & I was totally cool with that.

 Let’s go further in depth on these

 The PNCB gives a giant list of resources/textbooks to base your studies off.
 I chose the Burns Pediatric Primary Care textbook because I already had it, we used it throughout grad school and all my PowerPoints, past notes and past exams were based on this book- so that’s what I stuck with.
 Pick ONE from the list that works best for you.
 I used it to refer back to if I wasn’t understanding a concept & based my personal study guide off of it while I was in school.
 I did NOT by any means study straight from this book for the exam.
 Note- I bought this book when the 6th edition was the most updated edition, so do your research to see what edition is the newest.

 Click here to see the list of PNCB recommended resources.